Araluen Primary School has a commitment to student wellbeing and provides a range of programs and supports as detailed below.

 Implementation of SWPBS requires a commitment from the whole school community, particularly from the principal and leadership group.

-The school has a Mental Health and Wellbeing Leader available Monday and Tuesday.
+The school has a Mental Health and Wellbeing Leader available.
 In primary schools in Victoria, the Mental Health and Well-being Leader plays a crucial role in promoting the overall emotional and psychological welfare of students.
 They work closely with students, teachers, parents, and other stakeholders to create a supportive and nurturing environment that fosters positive mental health practices.
 This role involves implementing evidence-based programs and interventions to address various mental health challenges students may face, such as stress, anxiety, and social-emotional difficulties.
 The mental health and wellbeing leader also provides training and resources for staff to support student mental health, coordinates support services, and facilitates partnerships with external agencies to ensure comprehensive care for students.
 By prioritising mental health and well-being, these leaders contribute to creating a school culture that values the holistic development and success of every child.

-Psychologist - Shari Balog
+Psychologist - Tegan McKay

-Our Buddies program promotes social and emotional development and helps to build and support networks for students in Foundation and Foundation Support.
+Our Buddies program promotes social and emotional development and helps to build and support networks for students in Foundation and Foundation Additional Support.
 It promotes a sense of community and belonging in the school.

 Personnel to assist schools in both Education Programs/Assessments and Student Services (Counselling and Guidance / Speech Pathology) are available, after consultation with the school.